 What is Azure Application Gateway?

+Azure Application Gateway is a web traffic load balancer that enables you to manage traffic to your web applications.
 Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.

 /images is in the incoming URL, you can route traffic to a specific set of servers (known as a pool) configured for images.
 If